-Rather than throwing alerts when the workpieces hit an upper or lower tolerance limit, the CNC machine can automatically adjust offsets and compensate for tool wear and drift based on real time data, keeping all dimensions closer to nominal.
+Rather than throwing alerts when the workpieces hit an upper or lower tolerance limit, the CNC mill, lathe or other machine can automatically adjust offsets and compensate for tool wear and drift based on real time data, keeping all dimensions closer to nominal.
 You can achieve full lights-out machining for that machine, without waste and scrap.

 A Q-Span Workstation measures parts as they come off the OptiPro Systems OptiSonic 530 CNC Ultrsonic Machining Center.
 This in-line measurement can catch issues right away, preventing costly scrap.
 Watch the full case study video at Universal-Robotics.com.